strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

     ...
 ```

-# Managing users and their ACL rights with the new User Operator
+# Managing users and their ACL permission with the new User Operator

-With the addition of authentication and authorization, a simple way for declaring users was needed: here is the new User Operator!
+With the addition of authentication and authorization, a simple way of declaring users was needed: here is the new User Operator!

-The User Operator provides a way of managing Kafka users via OpenShift or Kubernetes resources.
+The User Operator provides a way of managing Kafka users via Kubernetes/OpenShift resources.

 It allows you to create a new user by declaring a `KafkaUser` resource.
 When the user is created, the credentials will be created in a Secret.
 Your application needs to use the user and its credentials for authentication and to produce or consume messages.

-In addition to managing credentials for authentication, the User Operator also manages authorization rules by including a description of the user’s rights in the `KafkaUser` declaration: actually it allows to handle the Apache Kafka ACLs (Access Control Lists).
+In addition to managing credentials for authentication, the User Operator also manages authorization rules by including a description of the user’s permissions in the `KafkaUser` declaration: actually, it allows to handle the Apache Kafka ACLs (Access Control Lists).

 Of course, with updating and deleting a `KafkaUser` resource you are able to update and delete the related user and permissions.